christianmenz/presentation/README.md

 ## Containerize the app

 You can easily containerize this application by running `docker build -t christianmenz/docker .`.
-To run the container simply type `docker run -i -p 9000:9000 christianmenz/docker` and locate your brwoser to http://localhost:9000
+To run the container simply type `docker run -i --rm -p 9000:9000 christianmenz/docker` and locate your brwoser to http://localhost:9000